teehzero/sippsavatarbox/avatar-help-guidelines.md

 *c.* What is the behavior you are expecting?
 What is happening instead?
 *d.* Does the error happen every time?
 *e.* What have you already tried?
+**3.** Don't expect anyone to put *more* effort into solving your problem than you put into explaining and presenting it.
+**4.** Keep in mind we provide assistance on a best-effort basis - meaning we try our best, but can't guarantee anything.